Morlabs/BasedAgent/Docs/Contributions/code.md

 > [!IMPORTANT]
 >
 > - Create a pull request and add a row to the following table.
-> - Only one MRI per entry.
+> - Only one BARI per entry.
 > - If you are submitting multiple contributions, please create multiple pull requests - one pull request per contribution.
 > - Only add your link at the bottom, and do not alter any other rows.
-> - Detail the work you are contributing to Morpheus.
+> - Detail the work you are contributing to Based Agent.
 You must include a link to the work for the work to be considered.
 Examples of proof include links to pull requests, github issues, or other easily verifyable information.
 > - It is your responsibility to make the proof easily verifiable.
 Don't assume reviewers of this table have an understanding of your code.
 Explain it simply.
 Limit your descriptions to 250 words.
 > - You need a wallet like Metamask that can receive Ethereum based tokens.
-MOR is an ERC-20 type token.
+BAAAG is an ERC-20 type token.
 Also must support Arbitrum.

 ## Code Contributions for Snapshot 1